agenium-scale/boost.simd/doc/faq.md

 -------------------------------------------------

 The most common cause of seg-faults in SIMD codes is accessing non-aligned memory.
-For best performance, all memory should be aligned on pack_t::alignment bytes.
-Boost.SIMD includes an aligned memory allocator to help you with this.
+For best performance, all memory should be aligned on pack_t::alignment bytes. @projectname includes an aligned memory allocator to help you with this.
 Please refer to @ref tutorial-memory for details on how to ensure that you memory is correctly aligned.